bridgecrewio/bridgecrew-orb/README.md

 ## The Bridgecrew Orb

-Use the Bridgecrew orb to scan for infrastrcture-as-code errors in your CircleCI Workflows.
+Use the Bridgecrew orb to scan for infrastructure-as-code errors in your CircleCI Workflows.
 By utilizing this orb in your project workflow, you can automatically start to find, fix and monitor your project for configuration errors in Terraform and CloudFormation.
 By signing up for a free Bridgecrew Community plan you can also view dashboards and reports.